Ensemble Kalman Inversion for Geothermal Reservoir Modelling: Conclusions and Outlook

 A significant challenge we encountered when applying EKI to the large-scale volcanic geothermal system was in reducing the number of natural state simulations which failed to converge.
 In particular, the failure rate was highest for the particles of the initial EKI ensemble, which were sampled from the prior; the failure rate was lower for subsequent iterations of EKI as the fit of the ensemble to the data began to improve.
 This phenomenon has also been observed in other studies \citep{Maclaren20}.
 Some ensemble methods, such as the ensemble Kalman sampler \citep{Garbuno20a, Garbuno20b}, do not require that the ensemble is initialised at the prior; any initial distribution can be used.
 It would be valuable to investigate whether the use of these alternative methods in combination with a well-chosen initial distribution could help to reduce the number of simulations that fail, potentially allowing us to incorporate additional uncertain parameters into the inversion.

 While this work has illustrated a range of prior parametrisations for geothermal reservoir models, we have paid comparatively less attention to the specification of the likelihood.
 In each of our case studies, we have treated the errors associated with the data as independent and normally distributed, with known variances.
 In practice, however, there is generally significant uncertainty in the variances of the errors, and the errors associated with data collected at the same well are often correlated \citep{Maclaren22}.
 Variants of EKI that allow for characteristics of the errors to be treated as uncertain have been developed \citep{Botha23}; in future, it could be useful to apply these algorithms to the geothermal problems we have considered here, and to study the effect of treating the errors as uncertain on the resulting solution to the inverse problem.
+In particular, we anticipate that treating the errors associated with measurements made down a given well as correlated will result in a greater number of the particles of the final EKI ensemble with corresponding predictions that are offset from the observations but look similar otherwise, rather than predictions that lie close to the observations but look structurally quite different; the former kind of predictions are often more plausible in a geothermal setting.

 Another possible extension to the modelling framework discussed in this paper is the pairing of ensemble methods with surrogate models.
 In particular, \citet{Cleary21} introduce a framework, referred to as calibrate, emulate, sample (CES), in which the outputs of the forward model from an initial run of an ensemble method are used to train a surrogate model, such as a Gaussian process or neural network, which can be applied in combination with a conventional sampling method, such as MCMC, to characterise an approximation to the posterior.
 In this setting, the ensemble method is viewed as an efficient technique to obtain sets of training points for the emulator distributed in regions of high posterior probability.
 It would be valuable to apply the CES methodology to the case studies we have used in this work, and to evaluate whether the use of a surrogate model provides improved results.